Tailhook scandal: Personnel and promotions

-The most public example of a cleared officer losing a promotion opportunity was that of Commander (O-5) Robert Stumpf.
-A recipient of the Distinguished Flying Cross, six Air Medals, and three Navy Commendation Medals for combat missions he had flown against Libya in 1986 and during the 1991 Gulf War, Stumpf had been appointed to the prestigious position as squadron commander of the Blue Angels after being absolved of wrongdoing with Tailhook.
-Stumpf was initially approved for promotion to captain (O-6) on May 24, 1994.
+The most public example of a cleared officer losing a promotion opportunity was that of Commander Robert Stumpf.
+A recipient of the Distinguished Flying Cross, six Air Medals, and three Navy Commendation Medals for combat missions he had flown against Libya in 1986 and during the Gulf War, Stumpf had been appointed to a prestigious position as squadron commander of the Blue Angels after being absolved of wrongdoing with Tailhook.
+Stumpf was initially approved for promotion to captain on May 24, 1994.
 The SASC, however, upon learning of his involvement with Tailhook, asked the Navy to delay his promotion until they could fully investigate Stumpf's record, and the Navy acquiesced.
 On November 13, 1995, Dalton removed Stumpf's name from the promotion list, telling the SASC that it was to "maintain the integrity of the promotion process."
-Stumpf unsuccessfully appealed the removal and retired as an O-5 from the Navy in October 1996.
+Stumpf unsuccessfully appealed the removal and retired from the Navy as a commander in October 1996.

 The SASC's perceived intransigence over its promotion approvals for Tailhook-implicated, but cleared, officers like Stumpf drew criticism, including from former Navy Secretary Jim Webb and the editorial board of the Wall Street Journal.
 Sam Nunn, one of the senior members of the SASC, reacted angrily to the criticism in a hearing on March 12, 1996, saying, "What I deeply resent is the pounding this committee has taken on procedure, as if you've got some kind of McCarthy trial going on."
-Perhaps because of the criticism, the SASC quickened its reviews of the officers' records.
+Perhaps because of the criticism, the SASC accelerated its reviews of the officers' records.
 By July 1996, the SASC had reviewed the promotion recommendations for 39 Tailhook-linked officers, ultimately approving 31 of them while rejecting eight.

 In July 2002, the George W. Bush administration awarded Stumpf, now working as a pilot for FedEx, the promotion to captain, effective July 1, 1995, and ordered that he receive back pay and updated retirement benefits.
-Said Stumpf of the retroactive promotion, "My family and I are exceptionally pleased by the Navy's decision.
-We hope this is the beginning of a measured re-examination of the injustices accorded to hundreds of naval officers whose promising careers were terminated prematurely during the shameful political hysteria following the 1993 investigations."
+Of the retroactive promotion, Stumpf expressed the hope that "this is the beginning of a measured re-examination of the injustices accorded to hundreds of naval officers whose promising careers were terminated prematurely during the shameful political hysteria following the 1993 investigations."